-Therefore, on 22 August 2023 the Company's Management Board passed a resolution determining the list of persons other than Management Board members, who were eligible to subscribe for Tranche 2 subscription warrants for the fulfilment in 2022 of the conditions of the 2021-2024 Incentive Scheme, whereby a total of 109,292 subscription warrants to the eligible persons.
+Therefore, on 22 August 2023 the Company's Management Board passed a resolution determining the list of persons other than Management Board members, who were eligible to acquire Tranche 2 subscription warrants in view of fulfilment in 2022 of the conditions of the 2021-2024 Incentive Scheme, whereby a total of 109,292 subscription warrants were awarded to the eligible persons.

-On 14 September 2023, the Supervisory Board passed a resolution determining the list of Management Board members eligible to acquire Tranche 2 subscription warrants for the fulfilment in 2022 of the conditions of the 2021-2024 Incentive Scheme.
+On 14 September 2023, the Supervisory Board passed a resolution determining the list of Management Board members eligible to acquire Tranche 2 subscription warrants in view of fulfilment in 2022 of the conditions of the 2021-2024 Incentive Scheme.
 In line with that resolution, a total of 76,044 subscription warrants were awarded to eligible Management Board members for 2022 in Tranche 2.
-The warrants were subscribed for by Management Board members on 20 September 2023.
-The table below shows the number of Tranche 1 and 2 warrants awarded to and subscribed for by each Management Board member.
+The warrants were acquired by Management Board members on 20 September 2023.